B.S., Economics with Quantitative Studies option, Oklahoma State University, Magna Cum Laude, 2007

 - Niankara, I. (2018).
 Organisational management culture and employers' health insurance offering strategies in the USA: an Ubuntu-based random utility modelling approach.
 Global Business and Economics Review, 20(4), 503-520.
 DOI: 10.1504/GBER.2018.092767

-Statistics for Business Decision-Making, Math for Business, Principles of Microeconomics, Principles of Macroeconomics, Statistics & Research Methodology, Production and Operations Management, Business Ethics.
+Statistics for Business Decision-Making, Math for Business, Quantitative Business Analysis, Principles of Microeconomics, Principles of Macroeconomics, Statistics & Research Methodology, Production and Operations Management, Business Ethics, International Trade, Money and Banking, Intermediate Micro-economics and Managerial Economics.

 The Econometric Society : https://www.econometricsociety.org/ (Jan 2020 - Jan 2022)